The power of Transaction Foundation Models: Building the unified intelligence layer for payments

 Get started

-Explore the NVIDIA Transaction Foundation Model Blueprint for a hands-on developer starting point.
+Explore the NVIDIA Transaction Foundation Model Blueprint for a hands-on developer starting point, and read NVIDIA's companion blog for a wider view of how the industry is putting these models into production: Why Financial Institutions Are Converging on Transaction Foundation Models.

-Join Thoughtworks and NVIDIA at upcoming joint sessions to see TFMs applied to real payments and fraud use cases.